dwarvesf/playground/_memo/six-things-i-extracted-from-design-thinking.md

 Usually, we would think coming to a decision is the end of it.
 But as designers who solve problems using Design Thinking, we know tracking the effectiveness of our decisions is just as important as making decisions.

-> "The greatest originals are the ones who fail the most, because they're the ones who try the most," --Adam Grant--
+> "The greatest originals are the ones who fail the most, because they're the ones who try the most," Adam Grant.

 Testing and checking are not a waste of time, they are a way of improvement.
-Without testing and checking, we would never be able to know how to make better decisions
+Without testing and checking, we would never be able to know how to make better decisions.

 ## Change.
 Adapt.
 Evolve
 ![](assets/six-things-i-extracted-from-design-thinking_a312bb97ae7e137118339c676689e1dc_md5.webp)